They have three elements:

 They also have a radius property, only useful for the envelope deformation method (see below).

-Activating Axes checkbox on the, will show local axes for each bone’s tip.
-The Y axis is always aligned along the bone, oriented from root to tip.
-So, this is the ”roll” axis of the bones.
+Activating the Axes checkbox will show local axes for each bone’s tip.
+The Y axis is always aligned along the bone, oriented from root to tip, this is the ”roll” axis of the bones.

 Basically, a bone controls a geometry when vertices ”follow” the bone.
 This is like how the muscles and skin of your finger follow your finger-bone when you move a finger.